Almighty-Tycoons/eB02_Tech-Tycoons-GreatestOfThree/storyboard/README.md

 ## Storyboard (Round 2)

-Experiment 1: Write a program to found the greatest of three number.
+Experiment 1: Write a program to find the greatest of three number.

 ### 1. Story Outline: